python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 #### Automatic configuration
-To make setup much easier, the script in `botstrap.py` bootstraps the configuration for you and helps you get started immediately, without having to spend much time copying IDs from your newly created server into your configuration file.
+To make setup much easier, the script in `botstrap.py` bootstraps the configuration for you and helps you get started immediately, without having to spend much time copying IDs from your server into your configuration file.

 **Note**: The script will also work on existing servers as long as the channel names are the same as the one in Python Discord.